JALeonTorres/RAPELE/README.md

-# Risk Assessment by the Propagation of Earthquake Losses through the Economy (REPELE)
+# Risk Assessment by the Propagation of Earthquake Losses through the Economy (RAPELE)

 This repository provides the pieces of software, required inputs/data and instructions to reproduce the results presented in the paper.